-A proper positioning and movement on the court allow you to reach your opponent’s shots in the shortest time.
+Tennis court coverage means… positioning and movement on the court which allows you to reach your opponent’s shots in the shortest time.

-Knowing where to position for the next ball can help you get to it earlier, with less effort and be in better balance to execute your stroke properly.
+Knowing where to position for the next ball can help you get to it early, with less effort and be in balance to execute your shot properly.

-It is very important that you pay attention to this chapter because you’ll learn how to use less energy during matches, get to your opponent’s shots in the shortest time and how to make your opponent more tired by hitting the balls to certain areas of the court.
+In this section you’ll learn how to use less energy during matches, get to your opponent’s shots in the shortest time and how to make your opponent more tired by hitting the balls to certain areas on the court.

-Knowing good court coverage tactics will make the difference between being tired at the end of the first set and being fresh and in control for the entire match.
+Knowing good court coverage tactics will make the difference between being tired at the end of the first set or being fresh and in control for the entire match.

 COURT COVERAGE for Singles Play